-Beyond our regular 10:15 worship (link to come meet us page), we gather and serve in the joy of becoming God’s Beloved Community, a loving multicultural and multilingual people.
+Beyond our regular 10:15 worship, we gather and serve in the joy of becoming God’s Beloved Community, a loving multicultural and multilingual people.
 Our ministries include…

 Children and Youth Ministries

 Although the pandemic has certainly been disruptive to families’ attendance and children’s ministries, West Charleston continues to cherish our children as a vital part of our life together!

 Children are recognized with a simple prayer or blessing each Sunday in worship.
 Preschool and elementary-age children are welcome to remain with their parents for the entire worship or leave during sermon time to join in crafts or other children’s activities.
 (There is also a nursery with several cribs available for infants.)